 While I was reading about these upcoming end-of-life cycle announcements, I stumbled across a solution for those of you who are on a PC budget.
 Blue Collar Linux is a new flavor of the free open source operating system developed to be used by average users, not superusers.
 The distribution is free, regularly updated, and designed to allow users to point, click, and go.
-Where most Linux distros require more advanced knowledge and feature a daunting maze of choices for even basic Software is the stuff that lives inside your computer; games...
-More.
-There’s also a lot of useful Software is the stuff that lives inside your computer; games...
-More bundled into it, including a Windows emulator that allows Windows programs to run under Linux.
+Where most Linux distros require more advanced knowledge and feature a daunting maze of choices for even basic software.
+There’s also a lot of useful software bundled into it, including a Windows emulator that allows Windows programs to run under Linux.
 And since, these computers may be given to kids, the creator has included Parental Controls.

 For the record, I haven’t tried it yet and I get no reimbursement for talking about it.
 There’s a link to the original article I can across in the show notes as well as a link to download the operating system.

 Now we move on to the news that doesn’t fit neatly into other categories.

 Onto more news to keep you up at night: Privacy Concerns.

 In a follow up to last week’s reports that Sprint, AT&T, and T-Mobile are selling location data, a House panel has requested an emergency briefing from the Federal Communications Commission to figure out why the agency hasn’t stopped this practice.
 Link with details in the show notes.